Masala dal is flavorful, filling and easy enough to make on a weeknight!

 We have been having some rainy days here in Pittsburgh lately and it has me craving and making masala dal on repeat.
 This creamy spiced lentil soup is my go-to comfort food recipe year-round.
 It’s fresh and flavorful and perfect for when you’re feeling happy or sad.
-This is one of those foods that will lift you up or at least that’s the case for me.
-A bowl of this on a gloomy day makes me feel a little bit brighter and a bowl of this on a sunny day makes me feel good about myself too (for making the healthy choice to eat dal over… well, something else).
+A dal for all feelings.
+A bowl of this soup on a gloomy day makes me feel a little bit brighter and a bowl of this on a sunny day makes me feel good about myself too (for making the healthy choice to eat dal over… well, something else).

 I love the combination of chana dal and toor dal, but you can make this recipe with a different type of split lentil if you want to change things up (try masoor dal or moong dal – check out this post on Indian legumes and lentils to learn more about them).